DrewNaylor/Retiled/README.md

 ## Required extra packages

 You may need to install packages through your distro's package manager, and those are as follows; their names may vary by distro, but most of these are what Arch Linux ARM (and Manjaro ARM, by extension I guess) use.
 The ones that say "via pip" are extra ones that developers will have to install if not on something like the PinePhone, otherwise the package name on the left side will have to be installed via the distro's package manager like `pacman`; the packages that aren't listed as being from pip aren't in pip.
+<br><br>**Note:** I'll have to probably update some items as they may be unclear.
-- `python`: Used to run most of Retiled; should be Python 3 (using Python 3.9.x, specifically), but I can't remember if the package itself is `python3`, so I'll need to check
+- `python`: Used to run most of Retiled; should be Python 3 (using Python 3.9.x, specifically, **but my goal is to use the latest version of Python when possible, so it may not be 3.9.x by the time you read this**), but I can't remember if the package itself is `python3`, so I'll need to check
 - `pyside6` (`PySide6` via pip): Used for the UI of Python/QML-based components of Retiled
 - `qt6-declarative` (previously `qt6-quickcontrols2`): Provides Qt6 QtQuick controls that are used in each component
 - `qt6-wayland`: Allows Qt6 apps like the ones included in Retiled to run under Wayland